Meet The INSPIRE Team

 Pranav Gunhal

-Pranav is a second-year Computer Science major from the Bay Area.
+Pranav is a third-year Computer Science major from the Bay Area.
 His interest in building lego gadgets to perform basic everyday tasks and experiences using technology to improve teaching led him to pursue a degree in engineering.
 Currently, he is working on research studying the supply chain of computer architecture at UCSB's ArchLab as well as a project modeling earthquake prediction with novel metrics.
 In the future, he hopes to pursue a PhD in Human Computer Interaction for improving educational technology.
 In his free time, Pranav enjoys sketching the view from different parts of campus, reading, competing with UCSB's MUN team, and arguing about random topics with friends.
 As part of the Inspire program last year, he has seen firsthand the impact it has on first year students navigating college and is excited to mentor this year's scholars!

 Amelia Lu